ECMA-262-3 in detail. Chapter 5. Functions.

 };

-In this case an anonymous FE is presented which is assigned to “foo” variable.
-After that the function is available via “foo” name — foo().
+This example shows how an anonymous FE is assigned to foo variable.
+After that the function is available via foo name — foo().

 var foo = function _foo() {